 Size/Format

-– You have many options in the world of leaflet printing.
+In terms of formats, you have many options in the world of leaflet printing.
 A4 folded flyers, A5, DL size, Gatefold, Z-Fold and many more.

 3. Consult your leaflet distribution company

-This should include your design, where and how many leaflets you are printing, the timing of your distribution and also which areas of London you are going to be targeting.
+This can include your design, where and how many leaflets you are printing, the timing of your distribution and also which areas of London you are going to be targeting.

-They will know how to time your distribution to hit the highest number of people at the right moment in your local area and how to get them to act after receiving your leaflets.
+A good professional distribution company is going to have an understanding of local areas in London.
+They will know how to time your distribution to hit the highest number of people at the right moment in your target area.

 4. Think locally